alttch/pptop/doc/plugin_development.rst

 Both ppTOP and injected plugins will write all messages to */tmp/debug.log*, your plugin is automatically selected to be displayed first.

-Parameter *"-o listmodules"* tells ppTOP to load plugin even if it doesn't present in configuration file.
+Parameter *"-o listmodules"* tells ppTOP to load plugin even if it isn't present in configuration file.

 Local part